 There's a scene early on in Stanley Kramer's great post-apocalyptic sci-fi drama On the Beach (1959), where young men are hurtling their race cars around a course at faster and faster speeds seemingly oblivious to danger.
 Indeed, as one by one they crash and burn, the others just race on determined, apparently, to commit suicide by crashing their cars at top speed.
 Why?
 Because in Kramer's film, set in Australia, thermonuclear war has just obliterated the northern hemisphere.
 Clouds of nuclear radiation are drifting toward the southern hemisphere and soon radioactive fallout will rain down on Australia, dooming that population as well.
 The government is handing out suicide pills.
 So what the hell.
-If you're going to die, why not die doing something you enjoy instead of slowly succumbing to radiation poisoning?
+If your thing is racing cars, why not die doing what you love instead of slowly succumbing to radiation poisoning?